pkseniya/optim/docs/applications/A-Star.md

 ```

 # Results
-Now let's try to compare Dijkstras algorithm with A-Star.
+Now let's try to compare Dijkstra's algorithm with A-Star.
 For this task we will generate map with size from 5 to 50 with step equal 3.
 Start position is in left top corner, and End position is opposite.
 Also, we will generate corners (the quantity is SIZE^0.4), with random length for one side and other side to the end of the map.
 Generated Maps you can find below, there is only example and comparison plot of iterations depending on the map size.

 | Dijkstras | A-Star |
 |---|---|